computablee/100-Elo-Chess-Engine/README.md

 # Current Elo Estimates

-Currently, the 100 Elo Chess Engine is using the Stash project and cutechess to get a rough idea of Elo.
+Currently, the 100 Elo Chess Engine is using the [Stash engine](https://gitlab.com/mhouppin/stash-bot) and [cutechess](https://cutechess.com/) to get a rough idea of Elo.
 We have compared to:

 - v9 (1275 Elo)